Deutsche Boerse stopped seeking Chinese listings a year ago

 It started promoting its trading platform in China in 2006 and opened a representative office in Beijing in 2008.
 Twenty-five Chinese companies are currently listed on the exchange, it said.

-German-listed Chinese manufacturer, Youbisheng Green Paper, started insolvency proceedings earlier this year after its CEO went absent without explanation.
-And Chinese fashion group Kinghero accused its former chief executive of breach of fiduciary trust and later sought to delist.
+German-listed Chinese manufacturer, Youbisheng Green Paper YB1.DE, started insolvency proceedings earlier this year after its CEO went absent without explanation.
+And Chinese fashion group Kinghero KH6G.DE accused its former chief executive of breach of fiduciary trust and later sought to delist.

 "One can only advise investors to refrain from investments in unknown Chinese stocks," said Daniel Bauer, board member at German private investor lobby SdK.